 The issues being examined by the Commissions are of great importance to both access to justice and the future conduct of litigation in Australia.
 Augusta’s funding model in relation to these issues, having experienced them in the UK, is discussed below.

-Conflicts of interest between lawyer and litigation funder.
 Interests are generally aligned as all desire a successful resolution.
 However, conflicts may arise over how the litigation should be conducted.
 Augusta regards its role as collaborating with the law firm to achieve the best outcome for everyone.
 Augusta has a hands-off approach to the conduct of cases it has funded once it is satisfied the case is properly formulated and resourced.

-Conflicts of interest between litigation funder and claimants.
 The greatest potential conflict revolves around differing views on settlement amounts.
 In Australia, funders are required to have a conflict policy and dispute resolution process.
 Augusta’s approach is largely to rely on the lawyers and counsel to determine whether a settlement proposal is reasonable.

-Prudential requirements, including minimum levels of capital.
 Augusta understands why the lawyers and claimants want assurance that there are sufficient funds to run a matter to trial.
 As a well-capitalised funder, Augusta is open to capital adequacy measures to address this concern.